-TC-110 showed robust activity in preclinical models where we compared the T cell signaling, cytokine production and anti-tumor activity of TC-110 with CD19-targeting CAR-T cells, which we engineered with the same CD19 binder as TC-110.
-These CAR-T cells had a similar design as currently used in approved CD19 CAR-T cell therapies but are not identical.
+TC-110 showed robust activity in preclinical models where we compared the T cell signaling, cytokine production and anti-tumor activity of TC-110 head-to-head with CD19-targeting CAR-T cells, engineered with the same CD19 binder as TC-110.
+These CAR-T cells had a similar design as currently used in approved CD19 CAR-T cell therapies.
 Our preclinical data support our hypothesis that TC-110 could result in potent anti-tumor activity with lower cytokine levels than existing T cell therapies.
 In our preclinical studies of TC-110, we observed the following results:

-- Rapid regression and clearance of tumors in a CD19-positive leukemia model; - Elimination of tumors in a subcutaneous CD19 lymphoma model; and - Lower cytokine release compared to CD19-targeting CAR-T cells that we engineered.
+- Rapid regression and clearance of tumors in a CD19-positive leukemia model; - Elimination of tumors in a subcutaneous CD19 lymphoma model; and - Lower cytokine release compared to CAR-T cells.